+where $(s_i)$ denotes the summing basis of $c_0$.
+(In all instances, including the application of \cite[Lemma 3.4]{HOR}, a suitable subsequence may be employed if required.) \end{proof}

-\begin{Remark} For some reasons one can not expect a converse to Proposition~\ref{SOP->c0}.
+\begin{Remark} It seems that one cannot expect a converse to Proposition~\ref{SOP->c0}.
 Indeed, by Theorem~1.1 of \cite{Farmaki}, if a sequence $(f_i)$ is equivalent to the summing basis of $c_0$, then its limit is a Baire-1/4 function.
-Recall that, by Lemma~\ref{bounded variation-continuous} above, in the $SOP$ case, the limit is $DBSC$, and this class is a {\em proper} subclass of Baire-1/4.
+Recall that, by Lemma~\ref{bounded variation-continuous} above, in the $SOP$ case, the limit is $DBSC$, and this class is a {\em proper} subclass of Baire-1/4 functions.

 Also, it does not seem that a weaker property than the property (ii) in Theorem~\ref{SOP-main} implies $SOP$.
 In contrast with $SOP$ (for a theory), we will shortly see that $NIP$ is {\em equivalent to} having no copy of $\ell_1$.
-So maybe one of the reasons why Rosenthal's $\ell_1$-theorem \cite{Ros} is more important than his $c_0$-theorem \cite{Ros-c0} is that the former is a {\em first order property} but the latter is not. \end{Remark}
+Perhaps one of the reasons why Rosenthal's $\ell_1$-theorem \cite{Ros} is more important than his $c_0$-theorem \cite{Ros-c0} is that the former is a {\em first-order property}, while the latter is not. \end{Remark}

-In \cite{K-Baire} the notion ``$NSOP$ in a model" was introduced for classical logic.
+In \cite{K-Baire}, the notion of ``$NSOP$ in a model" was introduced for classical logic.
 It is natural to generalize it to continuous logic.

-\begin{Definition}[$NSOP$ in a model] {\em Let $T$ be a complete $L$-theory, $\phi(x,y)$ an $L$-formula, and $M$ a model of $T$.
+\begin{Definition}[$NSOP$ in a model] Let $T$ be a complete $L$-theory, $\phi(x,y)$ an $L$-formula, and $M$ a model of $T$.